1985

 it, it's over'."
 Later he told the accident had happened when he drove

 from a parking lot and another car rushed into his.
-He was hurt,
+He got hurt,

 particularly his knees.